Equity

 Types of Equity Analysis

-Pro tip: Many successful businesses regularly compare their book value to market value.
-A significant difference might indicate that the market sees something (good or bad) that the financial statements don’t show.
+Pro Tip: Many businesses regularly compare their book value to market value.
+A significant difference might indicate market insights that financial statements don’t capture.

 Posted